Researchers doing fieldwork for the OpenLAND project in 2025.

 OpenLAND will align researchers at:

-To deliver the project, we will appoint ten Research Associates and five Technicians.
-Our project has extensive stakeholder alignment through its partners and project networks with the Department for Environment, Food and Rural Affairs (Defra), Department for Energy Security and Net Zero (DESNZ), Climate Change Committee (CCC), Joint Nature Conservation Committee (JNCC), Environment Agency (EA), Nature Scotland, Natural England, Department of Agriculture, Environment and Rural Affairs (DAERA), the Wildlife Trusts, land managers, farming groups, the Soil Association Exchange and the ELM Network+.
+To deliver the project, ten research associates and five technicians will be appointed.
+Our project has extensive stakeholder alignment through its partners and project networks with DEFRA, DESNZ, CCC, JNCC, Environment Agency, Nature Scotland, Natural England, DAERA, the Wildlife Trusts, land managers, farming groups, the Soil Association Exchange, and the ELM Network+.

 Other Projects